neiforfaen/orbit/README.md

 This project was born from a desire to have a single, beautifully organized place to store recipes I find and love.
 Instead of cluttered bookmarks or lost notes, Orbit serves as a central hub — a personal cookbook that I can access anywhere and update easily.

-It uses a documentation-first framework (Fumadocs) to keep the focus on the content, ensuring that recipes are easy to read, follow, and find.
+It uses a documentation-first framework to keep the focus on the content, ensuring that recipes are easy to read, follow, and find.

 ## Key Features